Song For Europe

 On 11th August Geoff Boycott scores his 100th century whilst playing for England in the fourth Test against Australia at Headingley.
 He is the 18th cricketer to achieve this but the first to do so in a Test match.
 England win the match to regain the Ashes.

-Horse Racing: Red Rum wins the Grand National for a record third time.
+Horse Racing: Red Rum, ridden by Tommy Stack, beats Churchtown Boy to win the Grand National for a record third time.

 Jockey Lester Piggott, riding The Minstrel, wins the Derby for the eighth time.
 Piggott also wins the Gold Cup at Ascot, riding Sagaro, for the third year in a row.

-Willie Carson wins the St. Leger riding Dunfirmline.
+Willie Carson wins the St. Leger riding Dunfermline.

 Tennis: Virginia Wade wins the women's singles title at Wimbledon.
 She beats Betty Stove in the final in three sets (4-6, 6-3, 6-1).